jliu70/adafruit.usedgoodies.com/docs/glossary/microcontroller.md

 - Use of microcontrollers is fine for most cases
 - When you need more computational power, you may want to use a [Raspberry Pi](raspberry_pi.md)
     - For example, if you wish to have a web dashboard to interface with
+    - Would like to process larger data sets

 ## Comparison of Raspberry Pi to Arduino